emrergin/personalpage_react/README.md

 - This is the first project that I used with Routers.
 - This is the first project I used Netlify as a hosting provider.
 - This is the first project that I had to use a Wrapper function for a component.
+- This is my first experience with so-called serverless functions.